 Each year, hundreds of volunteers help increase the amount and diversity of seed planted in the more than 1,600 acres of restored prairie managed by Three Rivers Park District.
 One-time and ongoing volunteers are welcome.

 Seed collecting provides an opportunity to learn about the prairie’s rich history and how to identify many of the plants while helping to restore park land to native prairies.
 Find a seed collecting event to participate in.

 Volunteers collect seeds from August through October.
 Each season, over 65 different species are collected totaling at least 200 pounds of seed annually.
 With only fragments of Minnesota’s prairie remaining (less than 1%), these volunteers are critical to maintaining and adding new restoration sites to Three Rivers Park District.

-Training and collection bags are provided at the start of each session.
+Training is provided at the start of each session.
 The minimum age for participation is 12.
 Youth must be accompanied by an adult (1 adult/8 youth 12-14 years).
 A permission form is needed for all participation by minors.

 Groups of 10 or more may inquire about arranging a special collection date: Angela.Grill@ThreeRiversParks.org